 Managing the low end

 Bass problems are hard to hear, especially in untreated rooms or on headphones.
-An analyzer helps you see if your kick and bass are fighting in the same range, or if there’s subsonic rumble below 30 Hz you should high-pass away.
+An analyzer helps you see if your kick and bass are fighting in the same range — a classic clash worth tackling with the steps in our guide to mixing kick and bass together — or if there’s subsonic rumble below 30 Hz you should high-pass away.
+It’s also a useful second opinion when you shape the bass on its own.
 This is one area where the meter genuinely compensates for imperfect monitoring — a real concern covered in our acoustic treatment guide.

 Comparing to reference tracks

 Load a commercial track you admire in the same genre and watch its spectral shape.
 You’re not trying to copy it exactly, but the overall tilt — how much low, mid, and high energy — is a useful target.
+Picking the right song to compare against matters, so it’s worth understanding what makes a good reference track in mixing.
 This is especially valuable during mastering, where overall tonal balance is everything.

 Display settings that matter